MissArray/Practical-guides-tips/Introduction_to_Node.js.md

 In a nutshell, Node.js is one of the key tools that enable us to become full-stack developers with just one language: JavaScript.

-### ⭐️ Node.js enables us to build scaleable applications
+### ⭐️ Node.js enables us to build scalable applications
-...and is much faster compared to e.g. Python or Ruby _and_ can handle multiple simultaneous client - server connections with plenty of throughput (i.e. input - output per time unit), which makes it possible to build scaleable applications.
+...and is much faster compared to e.g. Python or Ruby _and_ can handle multiple simultaneous client - server connections with plenty of throughput (i.e. input - output per time unit), which makes it possible to build [scalable](https://en.wikipedia.org/wiki/Scalability) applications.
+Scalability is considered to be one of Node.js's main advantages.

 ### ⭐️ Node.js is the largest repository of packages
 ... which extend Node's basic functionality almost unlimitedly.